MaulIbra/IOT_Python_SistemParkir/README.md

 # parking-security-system-IOT
-vehicle parking security system with the application of fingerprints and openalpr cloud API. code from open source and combine with my code
+simple vehicle parking security system with the application of fingerprints and openalpr cloud API. code from open source and combine with my code

 Technology
 1. Python